Kimono: Garment, Canvas, and Artistic Muse

 March 1 – June 1, 2025

 The Japanese kimono is one of the world’s most admired garments—an instantly recognizable robe with a tall “T” form.
 The word kimono, meaning “a thing that is worn,” refers to many different types of robes, from ornate silk wedding uchikake to simpler cotton summer yukata.
-Worn in Japan by both women and men for well over a thousand years, the kimono has often been a canvas for spectacular woven, dyed, painted, printed, and embroidered designs created by Japan’s finest textile artists.
+Worn in Japan for over 1,000 years, the kimono has served as a canvas for remarkable creativity.
+This exhibition showcases woven, dyed, painted, printed, and embroidered designs by historic Japanese textile artists alongside contemporary artworks—made in glass, paper, metal, ceramic and other materials—from around the world, all inspired by the kimono.
 After the mid-nineteenth century, when Japan opened to foreign diplomacy and trade with the United States and Europe, the kimono also became beloved in the West: a subject for painters and an inspiration for fashion designers.

 Thanks to the members, donors, grantors, and sponsors who support exhibitions and programs.